“God is in the details.”Mies van der Rohe, American Architect (1886-1969)

 People receiving mail often think they are the only person in the universe.
 You may have thousands of names to keep up-to-date on your mailing list(s), but regardless, that one misspelled name could spell doom for your nonprofit’s fundraising efforts.

 As an aside, this leads me to ask why data entry and maintenance personnel are generally paid at the lower end of the pay scale.
-The job is tremendously important; it requires a certain set of skills including great attention to detail.
+The job is tremendously important; it requires a certain set of skills including attention to detail.
 Better yet, an employee managing your list(s) who also has some depth of understanding about your key constituents and their preferences is even more valuable to your organization.
-As NTEN says, “love a ‘techie’ today!”

-I would say the same of receptionists, having worked with one nonprofit that refused to hire a receptionist, leaving messages to one primitive answering machine tended by a group of interns over the course of each week.
-The interns routinely forgot to write down a few messages after listening to the recordings, and missed some unbelievably important messages from major donors, who were then insulted.
+I would say the same of receptionists, having worked with one nonprofit that refused to hire one, leaving messages to a primitive answering machine tended by a group of interns.
+The interns routinely forgot to write down messages after listening to the recordings, and missed some unbelievably important messages from major donors, who were then insulted.
 We almost lost one major foundation grant that way.
-Ahem!

 These positions need to be taken more seriously.